SIAD: Self-supervised Image Anomaly Detection System: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper, we design the SsaA prototype system for online visual inspection.
+In this paper, we design the SIAD prototype system for online visual inspection.
 Benefiting from self-supervised learning and a well-designed front-end page, we achieve long-term support for manufacturing automation and demo that.

 Now we can use the expert's experience on specific productions to make the auto-annotation with semantics.
 We plan to develop general automatic evaluation methods in the future, thus supporting some more real-life scenarios.